 To download an iPhone app update, you need to be connected to either Wi-Fi or your cellular network.
 Your iPhone also has to know that it’s okay to use that connection to download the app update.

 Check the Internet Connection

 Using a Wi-Fi network to download app updates is great because it doesn’t use up your cellular data plan.
 It’s also important to know that app updates that are 100 megabytes or more may only download on Wi-Fi.

 You can find out if your iPhone is connected to a Wi-Fi network by going to Settings -> Wi-Fi.
 The switch next to the Wi-Fi option should be green, and the name of the network you’re on should appear right below it.

 If you aren’t connected to Wi-Fi, tap the box next to the Wi-Fi option to turn on Wi-Fi.
 Choose a network from the list of local Wi-Fi options.
 Try to update your iPhone apps again once Wi-Fi is turned on..

 Use Cellular Data To Update Apps

-If you don’t have Wi-Fi, you can use your cellular network connection to download apps.
-To check your cellular connection, open the Settings app and tap Cellular.
+If you don’t have Wi-Fi, you can use your cellular network connection to update apps.
+To check your cellular connection, open Settings and tap Cellular.
 The switch next to Cellular Data should be green.